danludwig/CloudConfigCrypto/README.md

  - [Securing Your Connection String in Windows Azure: Part 3](http://blogs.msdn.com/b/sqlazure/archive/2010/09/09/10059889.aspx)
  - [Securing Your Connection String in Windows Azure: Part 4](http://blogs.msdn.com/b/sqlazure/archive/2010/09/10/10060395.aspx)

-Contrary to the article titles, you can use this tool to encrypt **any** config section -- not just the `connectionStrings`.
+Contrary to the article titles, you can use this tool to encrypt **many** config sections -- not just the `connectionStrings`.
 I have also used it to successfully encrypt `appSettings`, `dataCacheClients`, and the `system.net/mailSettings/smtp` sections when deploying to Azure.

 ## Why this project